 The rating is increasingly being used by charterers, shipowners, financial institutions, and is also gaining momentum as an evaluation tool in various port incentive programs.

-- 12 shipowners utilise the GHG rating to demonstrate the benefits of investing in efficiency,
+- 24 shipowners and managers utilise the GHG rating to demonstrate the benefits of investing in efficiency,

 - Various banks, insurers and ports and terminals also use the GHG Rating in their business processes.